Create a locator

 9. Configure item details for the locator view and share the locator view with the public or with your organization.

-You must share the locator view to make it available to members of your organization or the public.
-Once it's shared, an administrator can add it to your organization's list of locators available for members to use for geosearch and batch geocoding.
+The locator view must have the same or lower share level than the parent locator or geocode service.
+This is required to ensure all intended users have access to the underlying service and capabilities.
+Once the locator view is shared with the organization or public, an administrator can add it to your organization's list of locators available for members to use for geosearch and batch geocoding.

 Note:

-Anonymous users will only have access to the locator view if you share it with the public.
-Locator views that are shared with the organization and included in your organization's list of locators are only accessible to organization members.
+Anonymous users can only access the locator view if you share it and its parent locator or geocode service with the public.
+Locator views and their parent locators or geocode services shared with the organization and included in your organization's list of locators are only accessible to organization members.
 Anonymous users cannot perform geosearch in any apps using locators that are only shared with the organization.

 If the locator view is added to the organization's list of locators, it is recommended that you enable delete protection on the locator item to prevent accidental deletion.
 Once it's added, if you decide to delete your locator view in the future, your administrator must first remove it from the organization's list of locators.